teonet-go/teotun/README.md

 ping 10.1.2.2
 ```

-All host in teotun network connect P2P so you will see lowerst ping between [Host B](start-teotun-in-host-b) and [Host A](start-teotun-in-host-a).
+All host in teotun network connect P2P so you will see lowest ping between [Host B](start-teotun-in-host-b) and [Host A](start-teotun-in-host-a).

 ## How it works